r-devel/rdevguide/index.md

 This guide has benefited from contributions and reviews by the following (names are in alphabetical order):

-Bettina Gruen, Carol Willing, Gabriel Becker, Kara Woo, Lluis Revilla Sancho, Maya Gans, Michael Chirico, Mine Cetinkaya-Rundel, Toby Dylan Hocking.
+Bettina Gruen, Carol Willing, Gabriel Becker, Kara Woo, Lluís Revilla Sancho, Maya Gans, Michael Chirico, Mine Cetinkaya-Rundel, Toby Dylan Hocking.